11 Sneaky Ways Travel Sites May Trick You

 4. Do the pictures really fit the paragraph in the article, or do they look random?

-5. Check the About me/us page.
+5. Check the About Me/Us page.
 Does it sound reasonable?
 Do they look like a real traveller?
 Do they recommend their gear?
 Do they share personal pictures and stories?
-How is the quality of these pictures?
+What is the quality of these pictures?

-6. Does the author always want you to bookmark the link for future hotel bookings?
+6. Does the author always want you to bookmark the link for future hotel bookings, or is the article plastered with Amazon gear links without any photo?

 7. Does the site have too many annoying advertisements?